 Flegel's Home Furnishings, 870 Santa Cruz Ave.
 Menlo Park, 326-9661

-As evidenced by its crowded parking lot every weekend, Woolworth Nursery is a popular spot to get everything from trellises to trees, from aphid spray to annuals.
-The nursery offers a large selection of plants, especially unusual perennial varieties, at low prices.
-The upscale Smith & Hawken placed second.
+As evidenced by its crowded parking lot every weekend, Woolworth Nursery is a popular spot to get everything from trellises to trees, aphid spray to annuals.
+Tops for the third year in a row, the nursery offers a large selection of plants, especially unusual perennial varieties, at low prices.
+It received twice the number of votes (98) as the runner-up, the upscale Smith & Hawken store.
 The catalog spinoff store mainly deals in tools, garden ornaments, books, and clothing.
-And in third place, readers chose Menlo Park's Roger Reynolds Nursery, an independent nursery with instructive sales people and orchid houseplants.
+In third place out of the 23 businesses nominated, readers chose Menlo Park's Roger Reynolds Nursery, an independent nursery with instructive sales people and orchid houseplants.

 Woolworth Nursery, 725 San Antonio Road, Palo Alto, 493-5136

-Celebrating its 25th anniversary, Yosh for Hair is again the favorite of Weekly readers.
-Haircuts cost between $39 and $62, but if you want to see Yosh himself, it will cost $85.
+Once again, Yosh for Hair is the favorite of Weekly readers, if, um, only by a hair.
+Supercuts--where all haircuts are only $9--was just a snip behind with 33 votes to Yosh's 34.
+At Yosh, haircuts cost between $39 and $62, but if you only trust your 'do to Yosh himself, it will cost $85.
 The tony Palo Alto salon puts its "hair designers" through a rigorous training program before they consult and cut hair for full-paying customers.
 The color specialists who do tints and highlights also go through a training program.
-If you're on a limited budget, sign up for a $10 haircut by the trainees.
+If you've got a barbershop budget, sign up for a $12 haircut by the trainees.
 Call Thursday mornings to sign up for the following Wednesday's class.
 And on bad hair days, anyone can drop by for advice.
-At the other end of the scale, Supercuts--where all haircuts are only $9 (shampoo and blow-dry extra)--ranked second.
-The 2-year-old Hairshaper's Club at Town & Country took third place.
+Among the 87 shops nominated, Hair International in the Stanford Shopping Center and the President Barbershop on University Avenue tied for third place with 10 votes apiece.

 Yosh for Hair, 240 University Ave., Palo Alto, 328-4067